Koryde/Popover-iPhone-examples/README.md

 ### Prerequisites

-Before continue I suggest you to learn the working process of NavigationView, List, Toolbar, Ternary Operator, If/Else Operator, @Binding and @State.
+Before continue I suggest you to learn the working process of NavigationView, Toolbar, Ternary Operator, If/Else Operator, @Binding and @State.

 <p align="right">(<a href="#top">back to top</a>)</p>